 - Copper connecting plates are used to fix the inductor to the machine and connect the water supply

 - Engineering support throughout the entire process

-Benefit from the significantly higher efficiency that you can achieve through 3D printing and contact us for more information or meet us live at the Heat Treatment Congress in Cologne, Germany, from October 16-18.
+Benefit from the significantly higher efficiency that you can achieve through 3D printing and contact us for more information.